 The prickly ash shrub species that are used to produce Szechuan peppercorn are native to China and Taiwan, and relatives of the pant are grown in the Himalayan region, Thailand, and Indonesia.
 The name comes from the Sichuan province of northern China, which formerly was spelled "Szechuan" in English.
 The northern China peppercorn is Z. bungeanum while that native to eastern China and Taiwan is Z. simulans.

 What Does It Taste Like?

 The aroma of Szechuan peppercorn has been likened to lavender.
-On the tongue, you first taste bitter, then numbing heat, then citrus.
+On the tongue, the first taste is bitter, then numbing heat, followed by citrus.
 Its main claim to fame is the powerful numbing sensation it causes around the mouth.
 Szechuan peppercorns contain the molecule hydroxy-alpha-sanshool.
 Like capsaicin in chili peppers, it interacts with nerve cell receptors in your lips and mouth.
+(Researchers pinpointed the Meissner receptors.)
 It excites the touch sensors and the confusing sensation feels like numbness.
-Researchers pinpointed the Meissner receptors.
 The chemical triggers the receptors, causing them to fire a message to your brain that the area is being touched.
 With enough stimulation, it feels like the area has gone numb.

 Cooking With Szechuan Peppercorn

 Recipes frequently call for the peppercorns to be roasted and ground.
 First, check the peppercorns and discard any twigs, leaves, and the tiny black seeds.
 Then heat the peppercorns in a frying pan over medium-low heat until they become fragrant.
 Remove them from the heat and grind them or crush them when cool.
 The roasted peppercorns can also be saved in an airtight jar to grind when needed in a recipe.